awsdocs/amazon-dynamodb-developer-guide/doc_source/DynamoDBMapper.CRUDExample1.md

 # Example: CRUD Operations<a name="DynamoDBMapper.CRUDExample1"></a>

-The following Java code example declares a `CatalogItem` class that has Id, Title, ISBN and Authors properties\.
+The following Java code example declares a `CatalogItem` class that has `Id`, `Title`, `ISBN`, and `Authors` properties\.
 It uses the annotations to map these properties to the ProductCatalog table in DynamoDB\.
 The code example then uses the `DynamoDBMapper` to save a book object, retrieve it, update it and delete the book item\.

 **Note**
-This code sample assumes that you have already loaded data into DynamoDB for your account by following the instructions in the [Creating Tables and Loading Sample Data](SampleData.md) section\.
+This code example assumes that you have already loaded data into DynamoDB for your account by following the instructions in the [Creating Tables and Loading Sample Data](SampleData.md) section\.
 For step\-by\-step instructions to run the following example, see [Java Code Samples](CodeSamples.Java.md)\.

 ```